keboola/developers-docs/extend/generic-extractor/jobs/index.md

 |`https://example.com`|`campaign`|`https://example.comcampaign`|

 It is highly recommended to use the relative URL fragments.
-This means that the `baseURL` property of the `api` section **must** end with slash.
+This means that the `baseURL` property of the `api` section **must end** with a slash.

 Use the other two options for handling exceptions in the API extraction (e.g. falling back to an older API version).
-Also note that using a different domain (or even base path) may interfere with authentication -- this depends on the specification of the target API.
+Note that using a different domain (or even a base path) may interfere with the authentication --- depending on the specification of the target API.

-Also note that you should closely follow the target API specification regarding trailing slashes.
-I.e. for some APIs both `https://example.com/3.0/campaign` and `https://example.com/3.0/campaign/` URLs may be accepted and valid.
-For some APIs only one version may be supported so please read and follow the API specification carefully.
+Also, closely follow the target API specification regarding trailing slashes.
+For some APIs, both `https://example.com/3.0/campaign` and `https://example.com/3.0/campaign/` URLs may be accepted and valid.
+For other APIs, however, only one version may be supported.

 ## Request Parameters
 The `params` section defines [request parameters](/extend/generic-extractor/tutorial/rest).
-Request parameters may be optional or required depending on the target API specification.
-The `params` section is object with arbitrary properties (or more precisely parameters understood by the target API).
+They may be optional or required, depending on the target API specification.
+The `params` section is an object with arbitrary properties (or more precisely parameters understood by the target API).
 It is also allowed to use [function calls](todo).

-Assume that the `api.baseUrl` is set to `https://example.com/3.0/` and `jobs[].endpoint` is set to `mock-api` and following `param` parameters are set:
+Assume that `api.baseUrl` is set to `https://example.com/3.0/`, `jobs[].endpoint`
+is set to `mock-api` and that the `param` parameters are set as follows:

 {% highlight json %}
 {